mrush-ilao/ilao-documentation/docs/source/otis_manage_nodes.rst

    otis_organization_locations
    otis_organization_services
-   otis_organization_triage_rules

-Organization managers can manage the organization's content from the organization's nodes page when editing their organization profile.
+Organization managers can manage the organization's locations and services (and triage rules) from the organization's nodes page when editing their organization profile.

 .. image:: ../assets/otis-manage-nodes.png